brettmorrisonAO5ANNEX/Image-Processor/README.md

 that's where Pixel-8 comes in!
-Pixel-8 is intended to be a basic image processing application that allows users to choose an image from the web (and eventually an image that they take with the webcam) and turn it into a more pixelated style.
-The chosen image will be subdivided into a grid-like manner where each section of the grid becomes the average color of all pixels inside of it.
+Pixel-8 is intended to be a basic image processing application that allows users to choose an image from the web (and eventually an image that they take with their webcam) and turn it into a more pixelated style.
+The chosen image will be subdivided in a grid-like manner where each section of the grid becomes the average color of all pixels inside of it.
 The user will also have the ability to adjust the "level of pixelation" by adjusting the